grumply/pure-radar/README.md

 import Pure.Theme
 import Control.Monad

--- Selectors corresponding to the shape field accessors.
-These must implement -- Enum and Bounded to work with Pure instance and Show for the Default -- instance. data Column = Alpha | Beta | Gamma deriving (Enum,Bounded,Show)
+-- A sum type corresponding to the shape field accessors.
+Column implements -- Enum and Bounded to work with Radar's Pure instance and Show for Radar's -- Default instance. data Column = Alpha | Beta | Gamma deriving (Enum,Bounded,Show)

--- the type of data from which we can extract values of the above columns data Shape = Shape
+-- The data of interest for the radar chart.
+Each Shape will correspond to -- a shape on the radar chart. data Shape = Shape
     { alpha :: Double
     , beta :: Double